-FEMA Hydrology Documents
+FEMA Hydrology Maps & Documents

-- The first question we need to answer - what is the definition of a flood according to FEMA and the NFIP?
+What is the definition of a flood according to FEMA and the NFIP?

 - A flood is a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties (at least one of which is the policyholders’ property) from: Overflow of inland or tidal waters; Unusual and rapid accumulation or runoff of surface waters from any source or mudflow.